datagrok-ai/public/help/access/open-api.md

 :::

-When webservices don't require secret access, omit[??????] the `securityDefinitions:` block inside the Swagger file.
+When webservices don't require secret access, omit the `securityDefinitions:` block inside the Swagger file.
 See this [sample Swagger file without the security definitions](https://github.com/datagrok-ai/public/blob/master/packages/Swaggers/swaggers/countries.yaml)
 .

 ### Packages

-In addition to uploading Swagger files via drag-and-drop, Datagrok supports import of Swagger files from [external packages](../develop/develop.md).
+In addition to uploading Swagger files via drag-and-drop, Datagrok supports import of these files from [external packages](../develop/develop.md).
 Here's one such [package](https://github.com/datagrok-ai/public/tree/master/packages/Swaggers), which contains our Swagger demo files.
 The package includes many Swagger examples for different services in various formats (YAML, JSON).

 When Swagger files are stored in this manner, they are imported to Datagrok (and new data connections appear) simultaneously as the corresponding package is published.